 The origins of early developmental trauma often can be traced to a time before language formation within the human brain.
 In order to facilitate work with this complex feature of early psychological difficulty, interventions should instinctively make use of relationality and sensory feedback.
 Non-verbal activities – use of the body, movement, sound, sight, smell and textures are vital aspects of the creative modalities of Art Therapy, Music Therapy and Dramatherapy, which make use of all of these innate characteristics alongside their consideration of the central relationships present within the sessions.

 By taking Health Care Professions Council (HCPC) regulated Art Psychotherapies into clinical supervision with staff teams, who are working with trauma day to day, new ways of effectively engaging with challenges may be discovered.
 Effective solutions to seemingly unmanageable problems can be reached through the instinctive capacity which exists within all people to problem-solve creatively.
 ETS Arts Therapists are highly trained, fully supervised and supported by the multidisciplinary team, meaning that they are ideally placed to deliver quality clinical supervision for safeguarding and pastoral teams in schools, resulting in better wellbeing outcomes for those in these highly demanding and stressful roles.

-For more information on these services, you can contact our Emotional and Trauma Support (ETS), Safeguarding Team, or Educational Psychology Team on 0161 276 0160.
+For more information on these services, you can contact our Creative Psychotherapy in Education team, Safeguarding team, or Educational Psychology team on 0161 276 0160.